sealvault/sealvault/website/src/blog/posts/web3-vision.md

 monopolistic status quo of the internet if users don't own their keys.

 Users care about products that serve their needs.
-Decentralized databases enable novel applications that let users port and transact with their data to novel applications without permission from application developers.
+Decentralized databases enable novel applications that let users port data and make transactions without permission from application developers.
 This is an extremely strong value proposition, but it is not necessary for users to own their keys to realize it.
-Consider the local and cloud Web3 value chains sketched below for key management:
+Consider the local and cloud Web3 value chains sketched below for key
+management:

 ```mermaid